3DM trains churches and Christian leaders to do discipleship and mission in an increasingly post-Christian world.

 In the United States, the term “Missional Community” has come to mean many different things as it has sprung up in the past few years.
 We’ve been developing and using them for 20 years and define Missional Communities as groups of 30-50+ people who act as a spiritual family on mission together and reach into a particular mission context.
 To learn more, check out the Wikipedia entry here.

 Yes!
 All of 3DM’s vehicles, such as Huddles and Missional Communities, find their foundation in an integrated theology of Covenant and Kingdom.
-We have more fully explained the connections in this book.
+We have more fully explained the connections in our book Covenant and Kingdom.

 We are not a denominational body pushing a specific denominational agenda.
 We believe we are all part of ONE body and that all members of the body are needed to fulfill the last instructions Jesus gave to his disciples.Because we focus on the universals within the Christian body that we have in common (such as discipleship, leadership, community, mission, and the theology of Covenant and Kingdom), we are able to work with churches that have varying theological lenses.